unrealguard/android-vm/README.md

 ## Fork of rickfarmer's android vm

-This is a vagrant box that preloads JDK7, Android Studio, the Android SDK/Build Tools, the Android NDK, C/C++ build tools, apt, and vim.
+This is a vagrant box that preloads JDK7, Android Studio, the Android SDK/Build Tools, the Android NDK, GNU C/C++  tool-chain, apt, and vim.
 It runs on Ubuntu 12.04 (64 bit).

 ###Instructions
 ==============